Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Results

 How do the orbital parameters of objects captured compare to the known population of NEOs today?
-To examine that, we plot the orbital properties of the known NEOs and the orbital properties of objects captured by Earth-Moon and Jupiter in Figure \ref{fig:comparison_known}.
-Just for clarity, we have only considered a specific set of objects captured with $a < 100$ au at $v_{\infty}=8$ km/s.
-We find that NEOs have a median semi-major axis of 1.7 au and are heavily skewed towards prograde and circular orbits.
+Just for clarity, in Figure \ref{fig:comparison_known}, we have only considered a specific set of objects captured with $a < 100$ au at $v_{\infty}=8$ km/s.
+We find that observed NEOs have a median semi-major axis of 1.7 au and are heavily skewed towards prograde and circular orbits.
 Most NEOs originate within the orbit of Jupiter.
 However, there is a smaller albeit significant fraction of NEOs originating from $a > 10$ au.
 Our simulations cannot generate any NEOs with $a < 2$ au.
 The object with the minimal semi-major axis captured by Earth is 4.5 au whereas that for Jupiter is 2.1 au.
 Objects cannot be captured on semi-major axes smaller than these values as that requires an encounter with the planet with periapsis smaller than the radius of the planet, resulting in a collision rather than capture.
+Although the debiased population is limited to objected with semi-major axis $<4.2$ au, we find similar results as that mentioned above.
+Interestingly, the debiased population contains a larger fraction of objects on highly eccentric or retrograde orbits compared to the observed population.
 Comparing the distributions, we find that, should an ISO were to be captured into an NEO orbit, it would more likely end up with $a > 10$ au.
 Incidentally, this is where the Centaurs exist.
 ISOs hiding amongst the Centaurs have been examined by \cite{Siraj2019ApJ...872L..10S} but no known Centaurs are considered to have an interstellar origin.
 However, our study suggests a closer examination may be merited.
 We caution the reader that this is not a full representation of present-day captured ISOs by Earth and Jupiter (should they exist).
 ISOs captured in the past will evolve their orbital parameters over time due to interactions with other planets in the Solar System.
 ISOs captured in the present day would also arise from a different velocity distribution which can affect the distribution of orbital parameters.
-We defer the presentation of evolution of orbital parameters to future work.